snijderlab/annotator/README.md

 * `TFNEKF(CKGGCK)[UNIMOD:374#g1]ATJ` (identical to the one above)
 * `VAEINPSNGGTT+FNEKFKGGKATJ` Multimeric spectra, meaning two separate peptides are in your spectrum at the same time
 * `VAEINPSNGGTT/2[1Na+,1H+]` Defined charge and adduct ions
+* `VAEINK[X:DSSO#XL1]SNGGTT//WAK[#XL1]INK` A DSSO cross-link between two lysines on two peptides (note the use of `//` versus `+` to indicate cross-linked peptides)
+* `VAEINK[X:DSSO#XL1]SNGGTT` A hydrolysed DSSO cross-linker

+## Note on custom modifications

+Custom modifications can be defined, these allow diagnostic ions and neutral losses to be defined.
+Additionally custom cross-linkers can be defined to have certain cleavage patterns that can then be searched for in the annotator.
+The custom modifications are stored in a separate json file on your computer.
+Updating the annotator will not remove any previously defined modifications.
+Additionally copying this file to another computer will copy the whole database to that computer.
+This can be used to move all your definitions to a new computer when upgrading or to aid a colleague with your definitions.

 ## Installing